msaaddev/who-unfollowed-me/readme.md

 ## 🎩 INSTALLATION

 Install the CLI globally.
-If you are windows user, run your command prompt/terminal as administrator.
+If you are Windows user, run your Command Prompt or Terminal as Administrator.
 If you are macOS user, add `sudo` before the following command.

 ```sh
 npm i -g who-unfollowed-me